 - Kaifeng was founded as Daliang in 364 BC, rebuilt as Bian in AD 781 and also went by Bianjing, Bianzhou and Dongjing.

-- Occasional problem in other Asian languages also.
+- Transliteration is an occasional problem in other Asian languages also.
 While elongated "o" sound in Japanese is, in most cases, simply transliterated as plain "o" in English (thus, Tokyo), some insist on writing out the "correct" pronunciation as "ou"—thus "Tokyo" would be "Toukyou."
 While this is nice, it is also highly confusing; thus some have compromised and come up with macrons for long vowels—thus the capital city is spelled "Tōkyō".

 - The state that controls the island of Taiwan is the Republic of China (ROC).
 Contrast the People's Republic of China (PRC), which rules the Chinese mainland (what most people mean by just "China").
 Taiwan and mainland China essentially regard each other as rebellious provinces.
 The ROC lost a civil war on the mainland and was left in control of only Taiwan; decades later, the de facto situation is that Taiwan and mainland China are separate countries.
 But both the ROC and PRC consider Taiwan to be an inseparable part of China, so anyone who proposes making the de facto situation on the ground official — or who uses terminology that implies that — will attract the ire of both sides.